-Suspense Replay continues with Too Hot To Live.
-It first aired June 29, 1954.
+The Suspense Replay continues with Telling, which first aired July 20, 1954.

 Our episode this week features a story from the CBS Radio Mystery Theater titled, The Eavesdroppers.
 This one first aired August 27, 1975.

 This weeks strange tale comes from The Mysterious Traveler.
 From August 28, 1951 we’ll hear Fire In The Sky.

 We’ll hear from Luke Slaughter Of Tombstone this week, a short-lived series that aired its sixteen episodes between February and June of 1958.
 This first episode, titled Duel On The Trail, aired February 23, 1958.

 This episode of The Great Gildersleeve is titled Economy This Christmas, and first aired December 15, 1948.

 On this episode, we’ll hear from Lights Out with a program that was part of a seven episode revival of the series done in the summer of 1945.
 Originally written by Wyllis Cooper, we’ll hear Reunion After Death, from a broadcast done on July 21, 1945.

 The audio quality leaves a bit to be desired on this one, so if you’re a stickler for it consider yourself warned.

 Our thriller this week comes from Cloak And Dagger.
 This episode, titled Windfall, first aired October 22, 1950.
 It was the last episode of the series.

 This week we’ll hear from Archie Andrews with an episode titled Double Date.
 This one first aired October 19, 1946.